With rising Cable and Satellite TV prices, many have looked for alternatives and have cut the cord for free TV options.

 One of the best options is an over-the-air TV antenna which picks up free broadcast TV stations.

-There is also many different TV antennas from small indoor units to large long-range units.
+There are also many different TV antennas, from small indoor units to large long-range units.

-The 1BYONE is an indoor unit that can pick up free digital TV station broadcast along with a signal booster.
+The 1BYONE is an indoor unit that can pick up free digital TV station broadcasts along with a signal booster.

 *This unit was sent to me to review with my honest opinion and results below.